chadallison/book_quotes/README.md

 - “… our behavior is heavily dependent on how we interpret the events that happen to us, not necessarily the objective reality of the events themselves.”
 (129)
+- “… for many of us, a little bit of friction can be the difference between sticking with a good habit or sliding into a bad one.”
+(158)
+- “The point is to master the habit of showing up.
+The truth is, a habit must be established before it can be improved.”
+(163)
+- “… the costs of your good habits are in the present.
+The costs of your bad habits are in the future.”
+(189)
+- “… the last mile is always the least crowded.”
+(190)

 ------------------------------------------------------------------------